mihir09/SplitIt/README.md

 - ~~**Participants-based Split**: Implement backend logic and frontend options to select members involved in participants.~~ ✅

-- ~~**Shares and Perecentages Split**: Implement backend logic and frontend options to enable unequal distribution of expenses by mentioning shares or perecentages of involved participants.~~ ✅
+- ~~**Shares and Percentages Split**: Implement backend logic and frontend options to enable unequal distribution of expenses by mentioning shares or percentages of involved participants.~~ ✅

 - **Notifications**: Add email or in-app notifications to keep users informed about their financial activities.